 Projects

-Thanks to financial support from external funding agencies such as the German Research Foundation (DFG) and the Oberfrankenstiftung, the historical collections of the State Library have been continuously expanded and selected parts are being catalogued and made available on the Internet.
+Thanks to financial support from external funding agencies such as the German Research Foundation (DFG) and the Oberfrankenstiftung, the historical collections of the State Library have been continuously expanded and selected parts are being cataloged and made available on the Internet.

-Catalogue of Illuminated Manuscripts and Prints
+Catalog of Illuminated Manuscripts and Early Printed Books

 The Bamberg State Library has a rich collection of illuminated manuscripts and printed books of the 15th and early 16th centuries.
 Numerous late mediaeval and early modern manuscripts and incunabula of the collection are decorated with painted decorations predominantly of South German origin.
 In addition, there are also items that come from other regions of Germany, Italy, France, the Netherlands, and Bohemia.